Sienci-Labs/Resources/README.md

 ### Creating New Pages

 When you go to make a new page, choose what Knowledge Base you'd like the page to be in, and you'll find that it has a corresponding folder in GitHub.
-Each folder has it's own "**_template.md**" page that you can copy and paste to start off your own, new page.
+Each folder has its own "**_template.md**" page that you can copy and paste to start off your own, new page.

 Before you get started writing:

 1. Set the **post_status** as "draft" before going to "pending" or "publish"
-1. Write a **title** and **excerpt** for what the content of the page will be
+1. Write a **title** and **excerpt** for what the content of the page will be (emojis still work)
 1. The excerpt shouldn't be over 160 characters
 1. Set the knowledge base and section (cat) using the **KB section** slug
 1. Write the **KBName** which is the normal, capitalized version of the knowledge base